taoyang1122/MutualNet/README.md

 # [MutualNet: Adaptive ConvNet via Mutual Learning from Network Width and Resolution](https://arxiv.org/abs/1909.12978)
 This work proposes a method to train a network that is executable at dynamic resource constraints.
 The proposed mutual learning scheme significantly improves the accuracy-efficiency tradeoffs over [Slimmable Networks](https://github.com/JiahuiYu/slimmable_networks).
 The method is also promising to serve as a plug-and-play strategy to boost a single network.

-The code is based on the implementation of [Slimmable Networks](https://github.com/JiahuiYu/slimmable_networks).
 # Install
 - PyTorch 1.0.1, torchvision 0.2.2, Numpy, pyyaml 5.1.
 - Follow the PyTorch [example](https://github.com/pytorch/examples/tree/master/imagenet) to prepare ImageNet dataset.